 If you don’t have an emergency fund, make this the year to set one up.
 It’s easy, and it will do a lot for your peace of mind as well as your financial position.

 To build it up, set up a savings account or a money market account.
 From there, add any rebates or discounts you received or set amounts budgeted from your paycheck into your emergency fund.
 One of the big advantages of having an emergency fund in a savings or money market account is that you can earn interest.

 Suppose you budget $120 a week for groceries.
 If you use coupons and eat at home over the weekend, you could bring your bill down.
-What you save in the way can go into your emergency fund.
+What you save can go into your emergency fund.
 If it’s $20 a week times 52 weeks a year, that’s $1,040, even without accounting for any interest.
-Another way to find money for your emergency fund is to pay off a credit card, then continue making the amount of the monthly payment to your emergency fund.
+Another way to find money for your emergency fund is to pay off a credit card and then continue setting aside that money for your emergency fund.